 Talking about your feelings can help you to process them and move on.
 Open up to a trusted friend or family member.
 Just avoid obsessing about your ex; this is no good for you, and your friends and family will probably get tired of it fairly quickly.
 A better option is to make an appointment with a therapist who will help you process the events of your marriage and learn better coping and relationship skills.Learn Something New

 When going through a NJ divorce, it's tempting to mentally rehash the same stories and hurtful memories.
 Get your brain on a healthier track; distract yourself by learning something new.
 Now is the time to take that foreign language or salsa dancing class you've always wanted to try.
 As an added bonus, you may make new friends in the process.Add Self-Care Rituals to Your Life

 This is the time to pamper and be gentle with yourself.
 Divorce can feel chaotic, so it's a good idea to add things to your life that make you feel rested and calm.
 Something as simple as a hot bath with a cup of herbal tea at the end of the day can have a huge impact on the way you feel.
 Massage, exercise, writing in a journal, and cooking nourishing meals for yourself are other ideas to try.

 With a competent attorney to oversee the legalities, you can concentrate on tending to your geographical, physical, and emotional needs.
 Divorce doesn't have to be the most challenging time of your life.
 By following these steps, you can help use your divorce as an opportunity for taking care of yourself.

-If you have any questions about the divorce process, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation with a knowledgeable New Jersey divorce lawyer.
+If you have any questions about the divorce process, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation with a knowledgeable New Jersey divorce lawyer.